Overview of a Pixel Controller System

 The Long-Range system uses a far more robust electrical transmission method called "differential transmission".
 Long Range pixel controllers use this method to natively drive differential data between a transmitter and the receiver.
 The transmitter takes in incoming data from a source of lighting control and processes this data.
 It outputs differential data to the receiver units, which are then responsible for delivering pixel data through their pixel outputs.

 The benefit of this system is that the connection between the transmitter and the receivers can be up to 300m in length – allowing pixels to be located at great distances from the main control device.
 This design is shown below.

 The Long-Range system is very robust and is capable of transmitting data signals over at least 300 meters (1000’) even in noisy environments.
 It uses standard Cat5/6 network cables to do this, making it a very simple, cost effective and convenient way to control pixels over long distances.

 PixLite receivers also feature full galvanic isolation, meaning the receiver will not require a common ground to be established with the transmitter.
 This also protects the rest of the system in the event of a failure of the receiver.

-For installations where the distance between the main control device and the pixels is relatively short, the Standard Range of pixel controllers will be a suitable choice.
-If the pixels are required to be greater than 15m (49') from the controller, then the Long Range pixel control system is the best solution.
+For installations where the distance between the main control device and the pixels is to be greater than 15m (49') from the controller, then the Long Range pixel control system is likely to be the best solution.